-• Adjusted Gross Profit.
-Adjusted gross profit represents gross profit plus amortization of acquired intangibles and stock-based compensation.
+Adjusted Gross Profit.
+Adjusted gross profit represents gross profit plus amortization of acquired intangibles, stock-based compensation and costs related to the 2022 Strategic Realignment.
 Adjusted gross profit is a measure used by management to understand and evaluate our core operating performance and trends and to generate future operating plans.
-The exclusion of stock-based compensation expense and amortization of acquired intangibles facilitates comparisons of our operating performance on a period-to-period basis.
+The exclusion of amortization of acquired intangibles, stock-based compensation and costs related to the 2022 Strategic Realignment facilitates comparisons of our operating performance on a period-to-period basis.
 In the near term, we expect these expenses to continue to negatively impact our gross profit.
 Adjusted gross profit is not a measure calculated in accordance with GAAP.
 We believe that adjusted gross profit provides useful information to investors and others in understanding and evaluating our operating results in the same manner as our management and board of directors.
 Nevertheless, our use of adjusted gross profit has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results as reported under GAAP.
 You should consider adjusted gross profit alongside our other GAAP-based financial performance measures, gross profit and our other GAAP financial results.
 The following table presents a reconciliation of adjusted gross profit to gross profit, the most directly comparable GAAP measure, for each of the periods indicated (in thousands):